rvi/craftar-example-ios/README.md

 with a float number in the range 0 \< n \<= 2.0.

-Can I run the app in the simulator? {.c7 .c3}
+### Can I run the app in the simulator?
 -----------------------------------

 Currently the simulator is not supported.
 Our libraries depend on devices that have built in camera and the simulator does not have one.

-Should/Can I call [\_tracking startTracking]; if it has already been called once?
+### Should/Can I call [_tracking startTracking]; if it has already been called once?
 Does it continue tracking or it stops and starts?
-Will the videoplayback restart or continue? {.c3 .c7}
+Will the videoplayback restart or continue?
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 The call will have no effect.
 If the tracking has already started, the SDK will continue with the tracking on.

-Can I run Finder Mode and tracking simultaneously? {.c7 .c3}
+### Can I run Finder Mode and tracking simultaneously?
 --------------------------------------------------

 Yes, but you must manage your AR items.
 You must control the AR items